Converse with mountains and text overlay with academic year and Undergraduate Catalog

 • Be eligible for GRE test fee waivers.

-• Free summer tuition at Westminster University for required McNair courses.
+• Get free summer tuition at Westminster University for required McNair courses.

-• Eligible Westminster McNair Scholars may also receive financial aid packages totaling 100% of tuition.***
+• Eligible Westminster McNair Scholars may also receive financial aid packages totaling up to 100% of tuition.**

-** Travel funds are contingent upon program participation and are granted at the discretion of the director.
+* Travel funds depend on program participation and are granted at the director’s discretion.

-*** Funds are distributed at the discretion of the Financial Aid office.
-The McNair Program has no control of these funds.
+** Funds are distributed at the discretion of the Financial Aid office.
+The McNair Program does not control these funds.

-Visit our website to apply.
-Our applications are due on March 31 every year.
-Here’s the application checklist to help you plan your application.
+Submit your application for Westminster’s McNair Scholars Program.
+Applications are due on March 31 each year.
+Review the application checklist to help you plan your application.

 Courses